Melonber/SharkByte_v2/README.md

 5. **Power On**:
    - Power the ESP32 via USB or a battery pack.
+   - Before start to upload code to ESP32, type in terminal: `pio run --target uploadfs`

 6. **Monitor Output**:
    - Open the Serial Monitor to view captured data and debug information.